Dizziness or Vertigo

 Mal de Débarquement Syndrome (MdDS) is a rare disorder characterized by a persistent sensation of motion, typically described as rocking, swaying, or bobbing.
 Often begins after disembarking from a boat, plane, or other transportation.

 Vertigo and dizziness can be caused by organ disease or structural damage.
-When they are not, it is likely that the brain plays a role in generating or contributing to the symptoms.”
+If medical evaluations do not identify any disease or injury, or if treatments fail to provide expected improvement, it is likely that the brain plays a role in generating or contributing to the pain or illness.
+This is called a neuroplastic symptom.